originehsan/originehsan/README.md

 ## About Me

-I am focused on building scalable mobile applications using Flutter while continuously improving problem-solving skills through Data Structures and Algorithms.
+I focus on building scalable mobile applications using Flutter while continuously improving problem-solving skills through Data Structures and Algorithms.
 Currently developing AlgoLens and learning backend development with Go to strengthen full-stack engineering capabilities.

 ---